1911 Alabama Crimson Tide football team: Birmingham

 In their second game of the season, Alabama defeated Birmingham College (now Birmingham–Southern College) 47–5 at The Quad.
 Adrian Vandegraaff gave Alabama an early 6–0 lead behind his short touchdown run within the first three minutes of the game.
 Birmingham responded with their only points of the day on the drive that ensued on a short Taylor run and made the score 6–5.
 In the second, Alabama extended their lead to 17–5 behind a short touchdown run by Vandegraaff and a 30-yard run by Robert Bumgardner.

 After Farley Moody scored on a short touchdown run early in the third, Alabama closed the game with four touchdowns in the fourth quarter.
 Hargrove Van de Graaff scored first after he blocked a Birmingham punt and returned it 22-yards for the score.
 Adrian Van de Graaff next scored on an 85-yard kickoff return followed by a fourth Adrian Vandegraaff touchdown run and a 70-yard C. W. Greer run that made the final score 47–5.
-The victory brought Alabama's all-time record against Birmingham College to 2–0.

 The starting lineup was Robert Bumgardner (left end), Harold Mustin Powell (left tackle), Phillip Brooks Keller (left guard), Henry Barnett (center), Julius Clorefeline (right guard), C. C. Countess (right tackle), W. S. Pritchard (right end), Farley Moody (quarterback), Hargrove Vandegraaff (left halfback), Edward Judson Finnell (right halfback), Adrian Vandegraaff (fullback).